amriunix/blog/content/post/memcached-enumeration.md

 More Commands can be found [here.](https://github.com/memcached/memcached/blob/master/doc/protocol.txt)

 ### Memcached Extractor
-Now let's see how to extracts the slabs from a memcached instance and then finds the keys and values stored in those slabs.</br>
+Now let's see how to extract the slabs from a memcached instance and then find the keys and values stored in those slabs.</br>
 First, let's connect to the server using `netcat`

 > `nc 127.0.0.1 11211`